stealthcopter/deepce/README.md

 Docker Enumeration, Escalation of Privileges and Container Escapes (DEEPCE)

-In order for it to be compatible with the maximum number of containers DEEPCE is written in pure `sh` with no dependancies.
-It will make use of additional tools such as curl, nmap, nslookup and dig if avaliable but for the most part is not reliant upon them for enumeration.
+In order for it to be compatible with the maximum number of containers DEEPCE is written in pure `sh` with no dependencies.
+It will make use of additional tools such as curl, nmap, nslookup and dig if available but for the most part is not reliant upon them for enumeration.

-None of the enumeration should touch the disk, however most of the exploits create new containers which will cause disk writes and some of the exploits overwrite runC which can be destructive, so be careful!
+None of the enumeration should touch the disk, however most of the exploits create new containers which will cause disk writes, and some exploits will overwrite runC which can be destructive, so be careful!

 Please see below for a list of the enumerations, exploits and payloads DEEPCE can use.
-If you have ideas for any more please submit an issue in github!
+If you have ideas for anymore please submit an issue in github!

 # Downloading